A Brief History of the Handbag

 Handbags have been around for thousands of years ever since men had something valuable to carry.
 They evolved simultaneously with fashion and cultural norms.
-Let's take a short trip down the history lane of our beloved accessory, which is also, in a way, a history of women's liberation and independence.
+Join us on a journey through the history of the handbag, an accessory that also narrates the story of women's liberation and independence.

 Did you know that handbags started as a man's accessory?
 Yup, it's true.
 From Ancient Egypt hieroglyphics depicting men carrying pouches around their waists to the late 17th century, men were the ones who carried bags.
 Even the term 'handbag' itself, which was first popularised in 1900, was a term for a man's hand luggage.